NearlyTRex/Stem/3dmodelio/trunk/ReadMe.txt

 Add IK constraint to target bone
 Chain length (2?)
 May need extra bones in armature for IK chain; naming convention to skip on export? ("NOEXPORT" anywhere in name?)
-Any way for an action to explicitly have a length?
-- Action has a frame_range property, which might work